• Skip to primary navigation

 Prepare the Pie Filling

-Place the dried porcini mushrooms in a pan, add 250 ml water and bring to a boil on medium heat.
+Place the dried porcini mushrooms in a pan, add 250 ml water, and bring to a boil on medium heat.
 When it boils, take the pan off the heat and let the mushrooms soak for 20 minutes.
-When the porcini mushrooms are softened, remove them from the liquid and roughly chop if they are too chunky.
-Reserve the liquid to use later for cooking the meat.

-You can skip this step if not using dried porcinis.
-Heat a dutch oven or a large heavy-based pan on medium to high heat and add the olive oil.
+Heat a Dutch oven or a large heavy-based pan on medium to high heat and add the olive oil.
 When the pan is hot enough, add the meat and sauté until brown on all sides.
-Lower the heat, add the onions to the pan and sauté for a few minutes until they are soft and lightly browned.

 Stir in the tomato paste and cook for a few minutes, then sprinkle on the flour.
 It’s okay if it sticks a little to the bottom of the pan.
-Deglaze the pan using the liquid from the porcini mushrooms (if you skipped the porcini mushrooms, add extra beef stock).
-Add the beef stock just enough to cover the meat along with black pepper, Worcestershire sauce, thyme and bay leaves.

-tomato paste added to the beef filling
+tomato paste is added to the beef

 Bring it to a boil and gently simmer on low heat for about 2 to 2.5 hours or until the meat is tender.
 Check the seasoning and add some salt if needed.
 When the meat is cooked, you should have some gravy left in the pan.

 The gravy should ideally be thick enough to cover the back of a spoon.
-If the gravy is too runny, cook the pie filling further without the lid until the gravy reduces down to the right consistency.
+If the gravy is too runny, cook the pie filling further without the lid until the gravy reduces to the right consistency.
 Let it cool down for an hour at room temperature and meanwhile, prepare the pastry.

 Prepare the Shortcrust Pastry

 Shortcrust pastry is very simple to make and only contains a few ingredients.
-The secret of a flaky shortcrust pastry is the cold butter and very cold iced water.
+The secret of a flaky shortcrust pastry is cold butter and very cold iced water.
 It’s also very important not to overwork the dough.

 To make the pastry, sift 160 grams of plain flour in a bowl and mix with salt.
 Cut 115 grams of cold butter into small cubes and add to the flour.
-Rub the flour and the butter with your fingertips only until the mixture is like fine breadcrumbs.
-Add a little cold water just enough to form a firm dough.

 cold butter cut in cubes added to the flour to make shortcrust pastry